20 Months Old Baby Food – Ideas, Chart and Recipes

 4. Fibre

 Fibre helps in proper bowel movement and proper digestion.
 A simple habit to ensure enough fibre content in your kid’s meal is to opt for whole food items instead of any processed stuff.
-Most of the times, many carbohydrate-rich food items have a substantial fibre content in them.
+Most of the time, many carbohydrate-rich food items have a substantial fibre content in them.

 5. Sodium

-Not many doctors or nutritionists stress on the necessity of sodium to be present in the child’s diet.
+Not many doctors or nutritionists stress the necessity of sodium to be present in the child’s diet.
 All it takes is just 1 gram of sodium every day.
 Any reduction can severely hamper the nerve function in a kid.

 6. Iron